 Get Paid to Learn

 Even better than free medical billing training is the thought of getting paid to learn.
-Like I mentioned above, any environment you can get into - even for pay that is less than the going rate - that allows you some experience in the field is a great help toward getting trained.
+As mentioned above, any environment you can get into - even for pay that is less than the going rate - that allows you some experience in the field is a great help toward getting trained.
 This would be short term of course.

 Consider opportunities at a medical billing services company, hospital or doctors office, or insurance company.
 Anything that gets you exposed to the field looks good on your resume.
 Remember your goal is getting experience - so a short term sacrifice in pay may be worth it to prove yourself and get good references.